a-One-Fan/tortoise-tts-fast-oneapi/README.md

 ```shell
 alias turtle="cd ~/tortoise-tts-fast-oneapi; source /opt/intel/oneapi/compiler/latest/env/vars.sh; source /opt/intel/oneapi/mkl/latest/env/vars.sh; streamlit run scripts/app.py"
 ```
 You may then just `turtle` - this will launch the web UI.
+The web UI is still experimental, and can have some issues, but works mostly fine.
 You can stop it with ctrl+c.
 Skip giving your email and just press enter.
-Downloads will likely take some time, so be patient.
+Downloading the various models and such will likely take a while, so be patient.

-If you wish to use tortoise without that alias (e.g. use the CLI), you need to have sourced the 2 above oneapi files mentioned in that it.
+If you wish to use tortoise without that alias (e.g. use the CLI), you need to have sourced the 2 above OneAPI files mentioned.
 You can make a 2nd alias for just that.
 Refer to the old readme below for more usage ([link](https://github.com/a-One-Fan/tortoise-tts-fast-oneapi#cli-usage))

 If you are using the webui, and get an exception mentioning a `dbm`/`db` of some sort, and maybe an `open`, keep re-running (wait slightly after exiting and before relaunching) and it should eventually work.

+You might get a warning: `Failed to load image Python extension`, ignore it.

 Currently, the voice fixer does not work, as it's another separate CUDA-dependent repository that will need its own porting as well.
 Enabling the voice fixer will cause an exception.